rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset.md

 - can it understand confounding causality in vision ( Like Children with Bigger Shoes Have Better Reading Skills  **Observed Relationship (in image)**: A photo shows several children lined up with **larger shoe sizes** reading books fluently, and others with **smaller shoes** struggling to read. **Confounding Variable**: **Age**)
 - Can we do a "Do This" type of perceptual task aka tabletop task [[Like in Fluid Concepts & Creative Analogies--Douglas Hofstadter.pdf, chapter 8]]
 - Can the model understand that the image pair ( DNA and zipper ) as well as (DNA and python code ) are analogous.
-- modelling visual conceptual slippage ( My term "conceptual slippage" is in fact no more and no lessthan a shorthand for this notion of "context-dependent tolerance of conceptual mismatch", The overlapping and clustering of concepts in our brains, giving rise to a "semantic halo" surrounding every content word)
+- modelling visual conceptual slippage ( My term "conceptual slippage" is in fact no more and no less than a shorthand for this notion of "context-dependent tolerance of conceptual mismatch", The overlapping and clustering of concepts in our brains, giving rise to a "semantic halo" surrounding every content word )
+- [MIT OCW Godel escher bach lecture series](https://mitocw.ups.edu.ec/high-school/humanities-and-social-sciences/godel-escher-bach/lecture-notes/) ( nearly starting ) using these ideas in visual cognition system.
+-